 Have you ever heard of Canadian pizza?
 I’d always thought it an Italian specialty, with some American cities like Chicago and New York garnering some attention for their unique take on the food.
-Still, I’d never once thought that pizza was uniquely Canadian.
+Still, I’ve never once thought that pizza was uniquely Canadian.
 Maybe poutine, but certainly not pizza.

 Celebrating Canada Day In Berlin At Ron Telesky Canadian Pizza

 The iconic Canadian symbols continued on the interior.
-As the Bavarian couple promised, the place was very kitsch but I loved the sweet reminders of home nonetheless.
+As the Bavarian couple promised, the place was very kitsch, but I loved the sweet reminders of home nonetheless.

-While you can sample a slice for about 3 euros, it’s more fun to order a giant pizza which generally runs about 20 euros.
-While it seems expensive, you really get your money’s worth as the pizza could easily feed a small nation … or in our case a party of five.
-The kind shop owner served us our Gretzky and you can see him pictured above.
+While you can sample a slice for about €3, ordering a giant pizza, which generally runs about 20 euros is way more fun.
+While it seems expensive, you get your money’s worth as the pizza could easily feed a small nation.
+The kind shop owner served us our Gretzky (see him pictured above holding our pizza).

 Good To Know